-At launch in September 2018, the Tuna Protection Alliance's ambition was organised around two major axes:
+Since its launch in September 2018, the Tuna Protection Alliance's ambition is organised around two major axes:

 Before entering the Tuna Protection Alliance, all companies must share the group’s values.
 These values are transcribed in a document entitled ‘Manifesto for a more sustainable tuna sector’.
 This manifesto reflects the common ambition of the group: by 2025, to offer a responsible tuna for sale.